decaluwe/2D-porous-flux-model/README.md

 concentration at the sample (bottom) interface is calculated, in order to assess the suitability of the proposed structures.

+## Running the Model
+To run the model, after downloading or cloning this repository, one executes the Python file `2D_FluxModel.py`.

+Open and edit the file first, to adjust the user inputs for your own particular application (all inputs are at the top of the file, and are described in the section below).
+Then save, close, and run the file using your preferred method for running Python files.

+While the model calls either of the files Ficks_func.py or DGM_func.py in order to evaluation mass flux rates, there should be no need for you to ever interact directly with either of these two files.

 ## User inputs
 The user inputs the geometry/microstructure for the porous diffusion layer and the boundary conditions: